 When Ismael drove an old wreck of a car he wanted to sell to the farm and opened the door to reveal kittens in the seat well, I saw Bob and loved him at once.
 He lay on his back in the crook of my arms, soft and fat and trusting.
 I could have him, said Ismael, if I also took the twisting, hissing, biting skinny runt with red flashing eyes and thin white fur – the hideous thing that became Joan.

 Bob understood he was my cat and enjoyed the tasks and privileges that were part and parcel of the position.
-He was a good companion, not weaving between my feet making needy noises, but padding alongside, taking short detours as the fancy took him.
-He’d flop down when I stopped as if that were exactly what he had planned to do anyway.
-He was a bon vivant, a chatty cat, with various feline idiosyncrasies, like only drinking from an old tin or pint glass, hating tuna, an interest in flora.
-And he had a good look, being green-eyed, if boss-eyed, and possessing the bushy tail and black velvet stockings of a fox.
+He was a good companion, not weaving between my legs demanding stuff but padding alongside me, making short detours as the fancy took him.
+He’d flop down wherever I stopped as if that was what he had planned to do.
+He was a bon vivant, a chatty cat, with feline idiosyncrasies – only drinking from an old tin, hating tuna, a keen interest in flora.
+And he had a good look: green-eyed, if boss-eyed, with the bushy tail and black velvet socks of a fox.

-His day’s activities were rigidly fixed: a brief hunting excursion at 6am, food, going where I went until midday (leading on the downhill trek, sitting on my shoulder for trip back up).
-His afternoons were for sleeping – obviously – followed by grooming, although he always seemed unkempt, distracted.
-It was mutually understood that his dinner was provided at dusk, after which he disappeared into the undergrowth in search of dessert.
-(We never discussed the hunting, although sometimes I saw the results.)
+His daily activity was rigidly fixed: a brief hunting excursion at 6am, food, companionship until midday (going ahead on the downhill trek, riding on my shoulder for trip back up).
+His afternoons were for sleeping, followed by grooming although he always seemed charmingly, carelessly unkempt.
+It was understood his dinner would be provided at dusk, after which he disappeared into the undergrowth in search of dessert.
 He tolerated being put on a lap, but preferred to lie at my feet, his head on my shoe, where he would stare at me until he fell asleep.
-So at regular points during the day I know where he should be and feel sad because he is not.
+All day I am achingly aware of where he is not.